pwall567/kjson/CUSTOM.md

 ## `JSONContext`

+**IMPORTANT:** `JSONContext` is now deprecated; custom serialization and deserialization functions are now invoked as extension functions on `JSONConfig`, as was the case prior to version 7.0.

 Most of the custom serialization and deserialization functions are invoked as extension functions on the `JSONContext` class.
 That means that the following properties and functions of `JSONContext` are available to the custom serialization /